-My name is Erica and I am a scientist based at the John Innes Centre and University of East Anglia.
-At the end of October I submitted my thesis, and I am now working on starch.
-During my PhD I studied the use of plant medicinal compounds and the affects on human skin.
+My name is Erica and I am a postdoctoral scientist at the John Innes Centre looking at how starch is made in crops.
+Before this I was researching the use of plant medicinal compounds and the affects on human skin for my PhD.

 This blog is dedicated to 2 seemingly separate areas- Science and mental health.